dwhisler/gesture_recognition/README.md

-# Project Title

-Gesture Recognition using Sensor Fusion & Deep Learning on an Arduino Embedded Platform
+## Gesture Recognition using Sensor Fusion & Deep Learning on an Arduino Embedded Platform

 ## Getting Started

-It is best to set up a virtual environment to install the Python requirements, which can be installed with the command `pip install -r requirements.txt`.
+It is best to set up a virtual environment to install the Python requirements, which can be installed with the command:
+`pip install -r requirements.txt`

 ### Prerequisites